jeffdnganga/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups - prints all the groups that the current user is part of 3-new_owner - changes file owner of hello to betty 4-empty - creates a new empty file
+5-execute - adds execute permission to the owner of the file